Singapore Women's Association (SWA) in collaboration with other

 Vision Care Through Community Collaboration

-Since its launch in 1990, SVP has been running its programme in
+Since its inception in 1990, the SVP Programme has been conducted in

-collaboration with other voluntary bodies including the National Safety
+collaboration with voluntary bodies such as the National Safety Council,

-Council, NTUC, Singapore Association for the Visually Handicapped
+NTUC, the Singapore Association for the Visually Handicapped (SAVH),

-(SAVH), NUH, the National Eye Centre and private doctors.
-This
+NUH, the National Eye Centre, and private doctors.
+This well‑received

-well-received initiative aims to reach out to the elderly and educate
+initiative seeks to reach out to the elderly, raising awareness on the

-them on the importance of eye care, as well as the prevention of eye
+importance of eye care and the prevention of eye diseases.
+The programme